Online Paintability: The Slow-Coloring Game: Bounds for Complete Bipartite Graphs

 As explained in Remark~\ref{remark}, we specify $\hj$ as a function of $i$ so that in response to Lister's first move $(j,i)$, Painter colors the $j$ marked vertices in the part of size $r$ if $j\ge \hj$ and otherwise colors the $i$ marked vertices in the part of size $s$.
-We may also assume $i\ge1$; always $(j,1)$ leads to higher cost than $(j,0)$.
+When $i=0$, the threshold is $0$.
+Painter colors all the marked vertices, and the induction hypothesis yields the desired bound.
+Hence we may assume $i>0$.

 Below the threshold, the remaining game is on $K_{r,s-i}$, independent of $j$.
 Hence in this case Lister should maximize $j$ to gain the most initial cost, and $i+\hj+\spo(K_{r,s-i})$ is an upper bound on the total cost.
 Above the threshold, by the induction hypothesis the value $i+j+f(r-j,s)$ is an upper bound on the total cost, given that Painter's strategy colors the $i$ vertices in $Y$.
 The value is $i+r+s+2\sqrt{(r-j)s}$.
 As a continuous function of $j$, this value is strictly decreasing.
 We consider only values at least $\hj$, so $i+\hj+f(r-\hj,s)$ is an upper bound on the total cost when Lister's play against Painter's strategy is in this range; this statement does not require $\hj$ to be an integer.